Hydrodynamic Ratchet for Tracer Transport in a Soft Microchannel: A Detailed Analysis: INTRODUCTION

-Building on these concepts of geometric influence, this paper develops a detailed and consistent analytical method for the ratcheting of tracer particles \cite{astumian1997thermodynamics, astumian2002brownian, bader1999dna, ethier2018flashing, bier1997brownian} dragged by a local inversion symmetry broken axial velocity field in a microchannel.
-In this context, exploring the scope for a consistent analytical treatment of the problem is important in many respects.
-Such an analytical approach reveals a host of information on the details of the interdependence between ratcheting and the geometry, fluid type, and forcing parameters.
+Building on these concepts of geometric influence, our paper develops a detailed and consistent analytical method for the ratcheting of tracer particles \cite{astumian1997thermodynamics, astumian2002brownian, bader1999dna, ethier2018flashing, bier1997brownian} dragged by a local inversion symmetry broken axial velocity field in a microchannel.
+The velocity profile of the fluid that has been taken into account in the present work corresponds to stationary waves.
+The fluid front is not traveling, as it generally develops under peristaltic pumping \cite{shapiro1969peristaltic, selverov2001peristaltically, fung1968peristaltic, mishra2003peristaltic, takabatake1988peristaltic, misra2002peristaltic} at the confining boundary of the fluid.
+In this sense, the present paper addresses a complementary situation to peristaltic flow in microtubes.
+The main result of this paper quantifies the non-trivial global transport of tracer particles in the presence of a stationary flow field in the fluid, driven by surface undulations.
+Only the dragging of a tracer by such a flow field cannot result in global (large-scale) transport without being coupled to the Brownian fluctuations of particles, and in the absence of at least a local broken inversion symmetry, which are the basic ingredients for ratcheting.
+In this context, our paper explores a consistent analytical treatment of the problem and validates the existence of ratcheting transport.
+The analysis reveals a wealth of information on the details of the interdependence between ratcheting and the geometry, fluid type, and forcing parameters.